drupalci/api/README.md

 - id: Assigned when the Job is created by the API implementation.
 - created: Timestamp of creation.
+- title: Title of the test run, comes from d.o.
 - type: The test type to run. e.g. 'simpletest', 'phpunit'...
 - repository: Repository to test against.
 - branch: Branch of the repository to check out.